kakatcy/pro-mern-book/README.md

           - componentWillUnmount(): is useful for cleanup such as cancelling timers and pending network requests.
           - shouldComponentUpdate(): optimize and prevent a rerender in case there is a change in the props or state that really doesn't affect the output or the view(rarely used).
 3. Updating State
      - you can't push issue into issues directly, because the variable this.state in the component should always be treated as immutable, you have to make a copy of an array: `issues = this.state.issues.slice();`
-4.
+4. Lifting State Up
+     - In React, only parents can pass information down to children, so if we have to pass info among siblings, we have to lift the state and all the methods up to common parent
+     - bind the method createIssue in the constructor of IssueList to avoid the confusing meaning of "this" `this.createIssue = this.createIssue.bind(this);`